Seasonality Trading App

 4. Minimum Daily Volume: This is an optional parameter.
 If you want to only find Stocks or ETFs with daily trading volume above certain number, then type in the number in this box in millions.
 As an example, if you would like only to trade highly liquid Stocks or ETFs with daily trading volume of 1 million, then type in “1” in this box.
 If you want to see all Stocks or ETFs irrespective of their trading volume, then leave this input blank.

 6. Minimum Confidence: This input filter is the minimum probability that you would like to trade with.
-In the application, Confidence is calculated as the % of times when the seasonality patterns had successful outcome to the number of years analysed, either bullish or bearish depending upon the selection of Opportunity Type.
+In the app, Confidence is calculated as the % of times when the seasonality patterns had successful outcome to the number of years analysed, either bullish or bearish depending upon the selection of Opportunity Type.
 If you are looking for Stocks or ETFs with 90% confidence for BUY opportunities, then the same Stocks or ETFs will have a 90% probability of being bullish.
 Similarly for SELL opportunities.

 7. Opportunity Type: Default is BUY.
 If you are looking for bearish trading opportunities (to profit from falling price of the Stock or ETF), then select SELL.